|Home | Forms | Incident and Claim Reporting | Risk Management | Rates | New Policyholders | FAQs | About|

 Reporting the Claim or Incident

-Claims or incidents should be reported verbally at the earliest possible moment to Liz Chalmers at Midwifery Support Services.
-Liz will ask for brief details of the incident and will then give you the contact details for Sedgwick Claims Management.
+Claims or incidents should be reported verbally at the earliest possible moment to Melonie S. Ramsey at Midwifery Support Services.
+Melonie will ask for brief details of the incident and will then give you the contact details for Sedgwick Claims Management.
 Sedgwick's experienced claims management team will advise you and request full details of the incident.
 Information needed to start processing your claim includes the date of the incident, the date of birth of the injured party, identification of all personnel involved (including witnesses), a description of the incident, follow-up action taken, current condition of the injured party, and response of party (and family, if applicable) toward events that have transpired.
 You may be asked to send a complete copy of the medical record.

 After a Claim or Incident